philmphdev/philmphdev/README.md

-### 👹 About me
+## 👹 About me

 I am Philipp.
 I automate some stuff.

 ### 👍 What i like

 - Climbing
-- Code of all kinds
+- Coding
+- Darkmodes
 - Eating
 - Formatting code / snippets
 - Learning new technologies
-- Software with darkmodes
 - Sorting things by alphabet

 ### 🔭 I’m currently working on

 - Getting more into GitHub and collaboration
-- Standardizing my [PowerShell Template](https://github.com/philmphdev/Plaster-Templates) with Plaster
+- Standardizing my [PowerShell Template](https://github.com/philmph/Plaster-Templates) with Plaster

 ### 🌱 I’m currently learning